Cobra's Curse: Layout

 Upon reaching the top of the roller coaster's 70 ft elevator lift, the train turns to the left and banks outward, taking riders closer to the 80 ft statue of King Venymyss before continuing along the course.
-From there, the train descends the 70 ft drop, reaching a maximum speed of 40 mph and banking right.
+From there, the train descends the first drop, reaching a maximum speed of 40 mph and banking right.
 The train makes another banked turn over the mid-course brake run before circling back to it.
 From the mid-course brake run, the two separate cars on the train rotate backwards and King Venymyss can be heard saying, "Turn, turn, and face your fear".
 The train then descends through a minor helix, which carries it to a wheel lift hill.
 From there, the train descends another banked drop, causing the individual cars to spin freely.
 The train goes through a series of overbanked turns, and changes in acceleration and velocity while spinning.
 The trains travels under the Serengeti Railway attraction before entering the final brake run and returning to the station.